pda-freddi/ecommerce-api/README.md

 The available endpoints and their documentation can be found [here](https://ecommerce-api-pdafr.herokuapp.com/api/docs).

+You can find a client application interacting with this API [here](https://clothes-store-pdafr.netlify.app/).

 The project's plan and other relevant documents can be found in the [docs folder](./docs).

 ## Technologies